zivzulander/zivzulander.github.io/content/projects/seafile.md

 sudo -e /etc/fail2ban/jail.local
 ```

-Add the following at the bottom (change the logpath if needed).
+Add the following at the bottom (change the logpath if needed):

 ```bash
 [seafile]